-For specific information about Licensure, please visit the Office of Licensure & Field Services website.
+For specific information about Licensure, please schedule a visit with the Office of Licensure & Field Services.

 What is teacher licensure?

 Each state in the U.S. sets its own teacher licensure or certification requirements to ensure that every teacher candidate is well qualified in specified areas called “teaching standards” (such as subject matter knowledge, teaching methods, and classroom management).
 In Oregon, the Teacher Standards and Practices Commission